shanlijia/romp/README.md

   To install environment modules, please refer to section 'Bootstrapping Environment Modules' in      http://hpctoolkit.org/software-instructions.html#Building-a-New-Compiler

 3. install gcc 9.2.0
-* We use a designated compiler to build all pacakges.
+* We use a designated compiler to build all packages.
 Before building new compiler, please follow steps described in 'Building a New Compiler' shown in the link above.
 * fetch and install gcc 9.2.0 using spack
  ``` spack install gcc@9.2.0```